Know your farmer, eat better meat

 We offer several ways to purchase beef from Jubilee:

-You can purchase a Quarter, Half or Whole Premium Beef Share which includes steaks, ribs, roasts, ground, etc. Reservations typically open in the Spring and we harvest in the Summer for our premium shares.
+You can purchase a Quarter or Half Premium Beef Share which includes steaks, ribs, roasts, ground, etc. We harvest in the Summer for our premium shares.
 Scroll down for more info.
 Click below to reserve your own.

 You can purchase a Ground Beef Share, which is either 1/8 (35 lbs), 1/4 (75 lbs) or 1/2 (150 lbs).
 Click below to reserve yours!

 You can purchase Single Cuts of beef (steaks, roasts and 1lb packages of ground beef) in our barn market during open hours.
 Supply may be limited.

 Join our Mailing List to keep up to date with all things Jubilee!